canro91/canro91.github.io/_posts/2022-12-05-LeadingQuestionsOnCodeReviews.md

 ---
 layout: post
-title: "I stopped using leading or tricky questions in Code Reviews"
+title: "I don't use 'Pushy' questions in code reviews anymore.
+This is what I do instead"
 tags: codereview
 cover: Cover.png
 cover-alt: "Reading a book using a finger"